14 Day Bali Itinerary

 DAY 5: NUSA PENIDA » Schedule a day trip to Nusa Penida, where the sites are what dreams are made of.
 The ferry ride is much shorter than from Sanur to Lembongan.
 You’ll want to have a driver ready to pick you up from the dock.
 (Or be bombarded by drivers who are unlikely to understand you and more than likely ready to overcharge you).

 I didn’t get to see all the views Penida has to offer, but I was able to check out picture-worthy Angel’s Billabong, Broken Beach, Kelingking Beach, and Crystal Bay.
 I did all of these spots in a half-day trip from 9 AM to Noon.
 You can easily maximize your time here with a full-day tour.
-Just remember your bathing suit, and more importantly, your sunscreen!
+Just remember your bathing suit, and more importantly your sunscreen!
 You WILL do yourself a disservice if you travel all the way to Bali and don’t get to see the majesty of this island.

-Get back to Lembongan in time for a nice lunch.
+Get back to Lembongan in time for lunch.
 Enjoy free time in the evening, exploring something you didn’t get to, or revisiting something you want to see again.
 Make sure to know what time you have to be at the ferry the next morning.

 DAYS 7 – 10: UBUD